Highlights of Inle Lake (Myanmar)

 You'll also stop at the Land Mine Museum.
 This small self-guided museum offers a fascinating insight into Cambodia’s troublesome past and its continuing problems with unexploded ordinances.

-In the afternoon, you'll visit Angkor Thom and the extraordinary Bayon temple, which is a favorite among many visitors to Angkor due to the hundreds of faces carved into the monument.
+In the afternoon, you'll visit Angkor Thom and the extraordinary Bayon temple, which is a favourite among many visitors to Angkor due to the hundreds of faces carved into the monument.
 We time the visit carefully to ensure we're there after the crowds have moved on.
 As the sun gently falls, it casts a warm light and shadows onto the giant stone faces; as the light changes, so do their expressions, creating a magical experience.

 A short flight takes you back to the capital for an overnight stop before heading south to the coast.
 Spend a relaxing afternoon navigating the city's markets, cafes and restaurants, then head to the National Museum, known for its fine collection of Cambodia sculpture as much as its iconic red terracotta exteriors.
 Sample Cambodian curry at a local restaurant (our local guides are full of recommendations) or dine on street food at the lively night markets, before taking a rest back at your hotel.